HypothesisWorks/hypothesis/docs/settings.rst

 Building settings objects
 -------------------------

-settings can be created by calling settings with any of the available settings values.
+Settings can be created by calling :class:`~hypothesis.settings` with any of the available settings values.
 Any absent ones will be set to defaults:

 .. doctest::